diambra/docs/content/competitionPlatform/howToSubmitAnAgent/submitYourOwnAgent/_index.en.md

 ```

 {{% notice note %}}
-[Here](https://huggingface.co/michele-milesi/diambra-agent-example/tree/main) you can find the huggingface repository on which the example is based.
+<a href="https://huggingface.co/michele-milesi/diambra-agent-example/tree/main" target="_blank">Here</a> you can find the huggingface repository on which the example is based.
 {{% /notice %}}

 Replace `username` and `repository_name.git#ref=branch_name` with the appropriate values, and change `image` and `command` fields according to your specific use case.